CMS and Web Frameworks

 And for smaller size applications with better security and speed we can use better web application frameworks like Cakephp,CodeIgniter, Laravel, Symfony, Django, Ruby on Rails.
 And it can be done more efficiently and quickly.

 But for bigger and more sensitive web application we should go for Better CMS to use.
-Like Drupal, Magento, Joomla, Opencart, Wordpress etc. Because with that CMS developer can make more efficient concentrate on feature building instead of major security and speed factors.
+Like Drupal, Magento, Joomla, Opencart, Wordpress, CMS Headless etc. Because of that CMS developers can make more efficient concentrate on feature building instead of major security and speed factors.

 There can be other more valuable concerns regarding the operational or managerial perspective from client, that needed to be on focus to be considered.